hanneshapke/pyzillow/docs/getting_started.rst

 ``.zestimate_value_change``
 ``.zillow_id``

-Access the information by calling the ``GetDeepSearchResults`` object's attributes.
+Access the information by reading the ``GetDeepSearchResults`` object's attributes.
 For example:

 >>> print(result.zillow_id)
 48749425